-The Hunter Region covers an area of 34,388 km.
-It has 16 State electorates and 14 local government areas.
-With over one million people, the Hunter is the most populous regional area in New South Wales.
-It has a state road network of more than 17,600 km.
+The Hunter region includes the Central Coast and covers an area of 34,388 square kilometres.
+It has 16 state electorates and 11 local government areas.
+With more than one million people, the Hunter is the most populous regional area in New South Wales.

 About the region

 The Hunter region is the largest regional economy in Australia and drives about 28 per cent of regional NSW's total economic output.
 The region is rich in resources and is underpinned by high quality coal, natural water resources, significant electricity generation capacity, an innovative manufacturing sector and progressive business culture.
 The region boasts leading research and education facilities, world class wine and equine industries, vibrant cultural and tourism opportunities and offers a quality lifestyle for its population.

 The Hunter region includes the local government areas of Central Coast, Cessnock, Dungog, Lake Macquarie, Maitland, Mid North Coast, Muswellbrook, Newcastle, Port Stephens, Singleton and Upper Hunter.